SALVAGE YOUR SUMMER!

 Our Photo Archive Example: Primula Cheese attracted thousands of children and their families to join the Nibbles Kids’ Club across to theme parks, with a fun and engaging catering experience to show off a range of family friendly recipe ideas, alongside children’s face painting, cheese shaped climbing frames and cute Mr & Mrs Nibbles mice mascots!

-With so many retailers on the back foot following closure during Q2 of 2020, the summer sales are going to be huge!
-Shopping malls across the UK will be ideally positioned to provide access to thousands of interested consumers, keen to take a break from their bargain hunting.
+After lockdown, retailers are on the back foot following closure so summer sales are of huge importance to win back the city centre from internet shoppers!
+Shopping malls across the UK all provide event sites for brands to access thousands of interested consumers, keen to take a break from their bargain hunting.

 Put on a tasty spread to show off your listed range alongside your latest NPD too.
 Fun games add the opportunity for emotional engagement and memorable banter in what is otherwise a dry corporate environment.
 Add in data capture for wider lead development and social media for public broadcasting across their corporate platforms too.